Sudurpaschim Province

 “We have sent 50 tarpaulins and blankets to Jagannath Rural Municipality,” he said.
 “We will make further arrangements after receiving detailed information.”

 Frequent earthquakes in Sudurpaschim Province have left residents worried.
-According to the National Earthquake Monitoring and Research Centre, the region has experienced 37 earthquakes since October 2022, with Bajura alone recording 16 quakes during this period.
+According to the National Earthquake Monitoring and Research Centre, the region has experienced 37 earthquakes since October 2022, with Bajura alone recording 16 during this period.

 Experts warn of potential major earthquakes in the area.
 Lok Bahadur Bista, a geography lecturer at Kailali Multiple Campus, suggested that the frequent tremors could indicate accumulating tectonic stress.“This region holds significant stored energy, as indicated by various studies,” he said.
 “A devastating earthquake can’t be ruled out.”